desaiuditd/watchman/readme.txt

 == Changelog ==

 Please visit [Watchman's Roadmap page](http://blog.incognitech.in/watchman/roadmap/ "Visit Watchman's Features page") to get some details about future releases.

+= 0.5 December 17, 2015 =
+* Post Author tracking added.
+* This update is coming after a long time & I've got this breakthrough to track the restricted fields as well.
+* So I hope to get more updates soon with proposed features.
+Kudos!

 = 0.4 December 12, 2014 =
 * Screenshot added